agentiapay/fiver_client/README.md

 ## 📝 Notes
 - You only need to give  **your API URL** and **Gemini API Key**.
 - You don’t have to change any code yourself.
 - Everything else (chatbot logic, design) is already handled.
+- i seperately added main1.py with realtime voice assistant
+- also add app/voice/page.tsx for realtime voice frontend

 ---